jundalisay/sp/content/en/social/cycles/pakistan.md

 This is why the non Arab muslims modified their Islam into Shia.

 Spreading Islam to non-Arabs will cause more loss than benefit, as not all cultures prefer submission and slavery.

+It is most at odds with the democratic cultures of the Greeks and French.
+This is why Charlie Hebdo happened.

 The solution for peace in South Asia is to undo the British mistake and unite the South Asian countries into an Indian or  South Asian Union:
 - India